blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

     $ git add * && git commit -m "Initial commit"

 Congratulations: your puppet configuration is now checked into version control.
-Add any remote repositories you might care to and push you code up and away, reserving the name 'production' for use in just a little bit.
+Add any remote repositories you might care to and push your code up and away to Github or some other reasonably disaster-proof repository host.
+I tend to use the remote branch name 'backup' for this need and reserve 'production' for the fork that will be deployed to live puppet master.

 ## Deployment